-This chapter provides an overview of the steps involved in assessing the GHG impacts of forest policies, and outlines assessment principles to help guide the assessment.

-Base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy
+- 2 This chapter provides an overview of the steps involved in assessing the GHG impacts of forest policies, - 3 and outlines assessment principles to help guide the assessment. - 4 Checklist of key recommendations - Base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy

-4.1 Overview of steps
+5 4.1 Overview of steps

-This guidance is organised according to the steps a user follows in assessing the GHG impacts of a policy (see Figure 4.1).
-Depending on when the guidance is applied and the approach chosen, users can skip certain chapters.
-For example, if the user is assessing impacts ex-ante but not ex-post, the user can skip Chapter 9.

-Figure 4.1: Overview of steps
+- 6 This document is organized according to the steps a user follows in assessing the GHG impacts of a - 7 policy (see Figure 4.1).
+Depending on when the methodology is applied and the approach chosen, users - 8 can skip certain chapters.
+For example, if the user is assessing impacts ex-ante but not ex-post, the user - 9 can skip Chapter 9. - 10 Figure 4.1: Overview of steps